flipperguy/AndroidCourse/joke_lab.md

 # Create a `joke` package to contain joke related classes

-# Create a Model class for a Joke item
+# Create Model classes a Joke item

-This will be used to serialize the JSON returned by the request and turn it into a Java object
+This will be used to serialize the JSON returned by the request and turn it into a Java object.

+Examine the response JSON to determine which model classes you need and what properties they should have.

 ```
 {